 1: Rabbit Beach, Lampedusa, Italy

-Rabbit Beach, Italy was voted the best beach in the world by participants of a February TripAdvisor survey.
+Rabbit Beach, Italy was voted the best beach in the world by participants of a recent TripAdvisor survey.
 I think it’s pretty easy to see why—the beach is located on an island south of Sicily in the Mediterranean Sea.
 The water is clear, the beach is made of white sand, and it is protected by beautiful hillsides.
 It is one of few places in the area where loggerhead sea turtles lay their eggs, making it all the more special.

 The only downfall of Rabbit Beach seems to be its size.
 The sandy area is small and is prone to overcrowding.

 White Beach in the Philippines may share traits such as clear water and white sand with Rabbit Beach, but that’s where the similarities end.
 White Beach is a hub of activity from snorkeling to dancing the night away at a beachfront nightclub.
 Glass bottom and banana boats are ever present and shopping is never far away.
 Depending on where you camp out, there may even be butlers who keep your glass filled and snacks on hand.